darshan-k-s/pesticide-sprayer-arm/README.md

 - Photos, CAD renders, and short demonstration videos illustrate the full pick-and-spray operation.
 - Yellow crosses mark leaves detected as unhealthy for easy verification.
 #### 4. Highlights
-- **Robustness:** System continues operation despite minor changes in leaf positions or environment.
-- **Adaptability:** Closed-loop vision feedback allows dynamic adjustment of robot motion.
-- **Innovation:** Combines dual-function end-effector with real-time perception for automated plant maintenance in a low-cost, modular setup.

-[
-- describe how system performs against its design goals
-- include quantitative results where possible (i.e. accuracy, repeatability)
-- provide photos, figures, videos showing the system in operation
-- highlight robustness, adaptability, and innovation

- ]
+**Robustness:**
+The system maintains reliable performance despite environmental noises and lighting variation.
+Real-time HSV tuning, error checking and motion compensation make the pipeline resilient during operation.
+**Adaptability:**
+The robot dynamically adjusts its trajectory based on live detections, enabling it to handle changing leaf orientations, plant shapes, and workspace conditions.
+This closed-loop design avoids hard-coded assumptions and works effectively in unstructured environments.
+**Innovation:**
+The dual-function end effector, live perception-driven control, and modular hardware architecture represent a novel combination not commonly found in similar robotic plant-care systems.
+The ability to switch between vacuum-based removal and precision spraying using a single tool is unique.

 ## Discussion and Future Work
-  * Reliable Leaf Detection
+**Reliable Leaf Detection**
-     * The change in environment introduced noise.
-This was resolved by adjusting the HSV values to stabilise detections
+* The change in environment introduced noise in segmentation.
+Adjusting HSV thresholds imrpoved stability, but performance still degrades under variable lighting.
-  * Stable robot-camera calibration
+**Stable robot-camera calibration**
-     * reconnecting the camera could shift extrinsics, causing markers to appear in the wrong place in RViz2.
+* There were issues with the IntelSense camera, where markers were detected at the wrong location.
+Resolving this issue involved reconnecting the camera.
+In doing do, reconnecting the camera could shift extrinsics, causing markers to appear in the wrong place in RViz2.
+Future work should include a calibration routine that enables the markers to be detected in the correct position.
-  * End Effector airflow and spray consistency
+**End Effector airflow and spray consistency**
-     * Achieving precise spraying without affecting nearby leaves required tuning the z-axis offset
+* Achieving precise spraying without disturbing surrounding leaves required tuning the z-axis offset and regulating airflow pressure.

-- outline opportunities for improvement or extensions (what would you do better for Version 2.0)
+**Opportunities for improvement**
-  * having a RGB-D camera on the end effector would significantly improve disease detection and 3D localisation from close range
+  * Integrating a RGB-D camera on the end effector would significantly improve disease detection and 3D localisation from close range.
-  * Better disease classification: integrate a more detailed plant model to classify leaf health more accurately (yellow spots, fungal infection)
+  * Better disease classification: integrate a more detailed plant model to classify leaf health more accurately (yellow chlorosis, fungal infection)
   * Full Robot Workspace Mapping: using a structured-light scanning to model the whole plant geometry for improved motion planning

-  * Extension:
+**Extensions:**
-       * combining the vacuum with a gripper to 'pluck' leaves from a tree branch.
+* Combining the vacuum with a mciro-gripper to 'pluck' leaves from a tree branch.
 * Conducting the project on a vertical branch, with leave sticking out rather than flat on the table.
 * Having multiple spray pumps for different pesticides, ensuring targeted treatment.
-       * having a tool changing mechanism, where vacuum pump and spray nozzle interchange.
+* Having a tool changing mechanism, where vacuum pump and spray nozzle interchange.

-- summarise what makes your approach novel, creative or particularly effective
+**Novelty and Effectiveness**
-  * Fully closed-loop operation: system dynamically adapts its motion to real-time leaf detections rather than relying on hard-coded positions
+  * Fully closed-loop operation: The robot dynamically adapts its motion to real-time leaf detections rather than relying on hard-coded positions.
-  * Dual function end-effector: single tool head performs both leaf removal and precise spraying, reducing hardware complexity
+  * Dual function end-effector: A single tool head performs both leaf removal and precise spraying, reducing hardware complexity whilst increasing versatility.
-  * Low hardware cost with high flexibility:
-  * Modular Design: the motor mounts can be easily replaced and the closing mount makes

-[
-- briefly discuss major engineering challenges faced and how they were addressed
-- outline opportunities for improvement or extensions (what would you do better for Version 2.0)
-- summarise what makes your approach novel, creative or particularly

-]
+  * Low hardware cost and modular design: Components such as motor mounts and airflow modules cna be swapped or upgraded easily, enabling reuse across applications.
+  * High flexibility: The combination of vision-based detection and adaptive control allows the system to handle variable leaf sizes, orientation and plant layouts.

 ## Contributors and Roles
 |Team Member            |Primary Responsibilities|